nonmodernist/holreg/tools/lantern/README.md

 - Check that your films are in `content/films/`
 - Verify files have `.md` extension

+**Dashboard not updating?**
+- Make sure you've run the search tool first
+- Check that `lantern-report-v3.json` exists
+- Verify your film files have proper frontmatter

 ## Credits

 These tools utilize the [Lantern](https://lantern.mediahist.org/) search platform provided by the Media History Digital Library.
 The MHDL is a collaborative initiative between leading libraries and archives to digitize and make accessible historical media materials.

 ## Future Enhancements

+- Direct integration with Zola content files
 - Export to CSV for spreadsheet analysis
-- Integration with other film databases (AFI Catalog, IMDb)
+- Integration with other film databases?
-- Visualization of coverage patterns
+- Visualization of coverage patterns over time
 - Batch processing improvements
-- Direct integration with Zola data files
+- Cross-reference detection between films

 ## Notes for Future Me